sillsdev/flathub/README.md

 ## Pushing

+The FW repo uses gerrit for code review.
+Bypass gerrit when pushing to branch feature/flatpak.

-Pushing to FieldWorks.git branch feature/flatpak, bypassing gerrit, is done with:
+Pushing to FieldWorks.git branch feature/flatpak, bypassing gerrit, is done with the following.
+It will be important to first fetch and rebase to make sure not to orphan any remote commits.
 ```bash
 git pull --rebase
 git push --force origin feature/flatpak:refs/heads/feature/flatpak